vktor28/IH_WebDev-M1_Final/readme.md

 - Display of past projects (data fetched via API).
 - Customer testimonials.
 - Description of services offered.
+- Home Burguer

+#### Features

+- Responsive menu (burger menu)
+- CSS efects on logos, and cards
+- Data project dynamically fetched from an external API.

 ### Project Page

 - Detailed view of an individual project.

+#### Features

+- Responsive menu (burger menu)
-- Data is dynamically fetched from an external API.
+- Individual projects & all Data projects dynamically fetched from an external API.

 ### Contact Page

 - A contact form for reaching out to the company.

+#### Features

 - Form validation is handled via HTML and JavaScript:
   - All fields are required.
   - The name field cannot contain the word "ironhack".
+  - After Ok submit, success message.

 ## Structure